duleorlovic/blog/_posts/2016-02-29-amazon-aws-s3.markdown

 On s3 you can leave checked `Block public access` but you have to enable cors if you have javascript upload.

+If you upload images using default rails amazon storage, then each image will first go to the server and server returns amazon url with temporary public access.
+If you want to use direct public url than create another storage with `public: true` and also enable public access (uncheck "Block all public access") and ACLs enabled (otherwise "The bucket does not allow ACLs" error) so the uploaded image can be accessible using direct link (no redirection from server is needed anymore).

 CORS

 When you upload files using action storage ie [directly on S3](